Dracula by Bram Stoker: A Gothic Masterpiece

 Jonathan Harker: The Chronograph of Victorian Rationality

-Mina Murray: The Moral Compass and Bridge Between Two Worlds
+Mina Murray: The Moral Compass and Bridge between Two Worlds

-Mina Murray: The Moral Compass and Bridge Between Two Worlds
+Mina Murray: The Moral Compass and Bridge between Two Worlds

 Abraham Van Helsing: The Master Clockmaker of the Supernatural

-The Settings: Stages Charged with Symbolism
+The Settings: Backdrops Laden with Symbolism

-The Settings: Stages Charged with Symbolism
+The Settings: Backdrops Laden with Symbolism

-Transylvania: An Ancestral Realm
+Transylvania: An Ancient World

 London: The Clock of the Modern World